alethiaQ/dear-santa/README.md

 ## Installation and Usage

-First, clone down this repo- frontend and API included.
+First, clone down this repo- frontend and API folders are included.
 Then run the following in your terminal:

     $ cd dear-santa-api
     $ bundle install